-You can pair all sorts of striking fern varieties with creeping jenny plants.
-Taller varieties like ostrich fern or medium-height varieties like cinnamon fern will look rather striking with the vivid creeping jenny plants underneath them.
+You can pair all sorts of low maintenance, striking fern varieties with creeping jenny.
+Taller varieties like ostrich fern or medium-height varieties like cinnamon fern will look rather striking with the vivid creeping jenny underneath them.

-It might be best to avoid pairing dwarfed fern varieties like lemon button fern or fluffy ruffle fern in the same area because ferns are slow growers that might be overpowered by the creeping jenny plants.
+It might be best to avoid pairing dwarfed fern varieties like lemon button fern or fluffy ruffle fern in the same area because ferns are slow growers that might be overpowered by the creeping jenny.

 If you do pair shorter ferns in the same garden bed then you will need to take care to leave plenty of space so both of these plants can get enough indirect natural light.